tonik/docs/directory-structure.md

 - `Http` - Modules responsible for registering theme's stylesheets and javascript files or defining AJAX responses
 - `Setup` - Modules to adjust various parts of the WordPress like actions, filters or supports by theme
-- `Structure` - Modules that registers structures like custom post types, navigations or sidebars
+- `Structure` - Modules that register structures like custom post types, navigations or sidebars

 #### `bootstrap/`